nightness/react-stores/README.md

 ### API

-- `useCreateGlobalStore(namespace: string, initialState: T)`: Creates a global store or retrieves an existing one based on the provided namespace.
+- `useGlobalStore(namespace: string, initialState?: T)`: Retrieves an existing global store or creates a new one with the initialState; for the provided namespace.
-- `useGlobalStore(namespace: string, key: K)`: React hook to use a global store in a component.

-- `useCreateStore(initialState: T)`: React hook to create a local store.
+- `useLocalStore(initialState: T)`: React hook to create a local store.
 - `useStore(store: Store<T>, key: K)`: React hook to use a local store in a component.

 ### Example